SRB measures and Young towers for surface diffeomorphisms: Pseudo-orbits: Theorems and

 \subsection{Shadowing}

 We conclude this section by stating a consequence of Theorem \ref{thm:pseudo-orbit} for the problem of \emph{shadowing} in the non-uniformly hyperbolic setting.
-It is classical problem in hyperbolic dynamics whether every pseudo-orbit is ``shadowed'' by a real orbit of the system.
+It is classical problem in hyperbolic dynamics whether every pseudo-orbit is ``shadowed'' by a real orbit of the system \cite{sP99}.
 In uniform hyperbolicity theory a positive answer to this question is a fundamental result, with many applications and in particular, is a key ingredient in the construction of Markov partitions.
 Extending it to the setting of non-uniform hyperbolicity has proved challenging and few results have been obtained, see \cite{BarPes07}.
 Here we give a powerful shadowing result, which follows relatively easily from Theorem \ref{thm:pseudo-orbit}.
-In addition to the existence of a shadowing orbit, this result gives an explicit estimate on the hyperbolicity constants associated to this shadowing orbit and also provides a ``weak'' version of Theorem \ref{thm:HP} on the existence of Lipschitz continuous local stable and unstable curves, see Remark \ref{rem:lips}.
+In addition to the existence of a shadowing orbit, this result gives an explicit estimate on the hyperbolicity constants associated to this shadowing orbit and also proves Theorem \ref{thm:HP} on the existence of local stable and unstable curves (up to optimizing the rate of contraction, see Remark \ref{rmk:HP}).